In many cases, no single cause can be clearly identified.

 In medical literature, vitiligo is the term most often used for depigmentation associated with reduced melanin function.

-No. Pigmentation changes are not contagious and cannot spread through touch, proximity or shared objects.
+No. Vitiligo/Leucoderma is not contagious and cannot spread through touch, proximity or shared objects.

 In some individuals, a genetic predisposition may be present.
 However inheritance alone does not determine whether pigmentation changes will occur.

-No. Pigmentation changes are not caused by lack of cleanliness.
+No. Vitiligo is not caused by lack of cleanliness.
 Diet may influence general health but is not the direct cause of pigment loss.

-Prolonged emotional or physical stress may influence pigmentation in some individuals.
-Its role varies widely.
+Prolonged emotional or physical stress may influence the white patches to spread in some individuals.

 It does not generally affect physical health or lifespan though emotional wellbeing may be impacted.